R-GOKUL2005/R-GOKUL2005/README.md

 - 👋 Hi, I’m @R-GOKUL2005
 - 👀 I’m interested in ...CODING
-- 🌱 I’m currently learning ...FULL STACK DEVELOPMENT
+- 🌱 I’m currently learning ...Java programming language
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...rgokul352005@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 R-GOKUL2005/R-GOKUL2005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.